kolenaIO/kolena/docs/advanced-usage/connecting-cloud-storage/amazon-s3.md

 Click the "Create role" button and select 'Custom trust policy".
 Paste the JSON you copied above and click "Next".
 Search for and select the access policy created in [step 2](#2-create-an-access-policy-in-aws).
-Provide a role name and review the permissions, then click `Create role`.
+Provide a role name and review the permissions, then click "Create role".

 Copy the role's ARN for use in the final step.

 ### 4. Save Integration

-Return to the Kolena platform [Integrations Tab](https://app.kolena.io/redirect/organization?tab=integrations)
+Return to the Kolena platform [Integrations tab](https://app.kolena.io/redirect/organization?tab=integrations).

 By default, any locators beginning with `s3://` will be loaded using this integration.